100+ video editing terms you need to know

 ISO

 ISO is a digital camera setting that determines how sensitive the sensor is to light.
-A low ISO setting is used to shoot during daylight, while a high ISO setting is for darker conditions.
+A low ISO setting is better for shooting during daylight, while a high ISO setting is better for darker conditions.

 J